frnrbt/ondorse-home/blog/chinese-sandbox.md

 seo:
   title: Fintechs under more scrutiny - China edition
   description: >-
-    China's recent crackdownon the tech industry is a very good reminder that while fintech companies may enjoy some kind of freedom for a while, regulators will clamp down at some point.
+    China's recent crackdown on the tech industry is a very good reminder that while fintech companies may enjoy some kind of freedom for a while, regulators will clamp down at some point.
   extra: